oyin-bo/three-g/docs/11-lowering-level.md

 4.  **Remove Redundant Textures**: The internal `positionTextureWrite` and `velocityTextureWrite` fields in `GravityQuadrupole` will no longer be needed, as the ping-pong logic will be handled by swapping references to the textures owned by the `KIntegrateEuler` kernel.

+## Applying to `gravity-spectral.js`

+The `gravity-spectral.js` system follows the same legacy pattern and is also a prime candidate for migration.

+-   **Current State**: It uses a `particleData`-based constructor, manages its own ping-pong textures (`positionTextureWrite`, `velocityTextureWrite`), and uses separate, now-legacy kernels for physics integration.
+-   **Force Compatibility**: Its PM/FFT pipeline concludes with a `KForceSample` kernel that outputs forces in the standard `RGBA32F` format, which is directly compatible with `KIntegrateEuler`.
+-   **Migration Path**: The migration will be identical to the others:
+    1. Refactor the constructor to the texture-first signature.
+    2. Replace the two legacy integration kernels with a single `KIntegrateEuler` instance.
+    3. Update `_integratePhysics` to use the new kernel and perform the standard ping-pong swap.

+Completing this migration will bring all major particle systems under the unified, modern architecture.

 ## Factory Adaptation (`gravity.js`)

 The factory function already demonstrates the texture-first pattern with `gravity-monopole.js`: